DIY Crepe Paper Roses – Let’s Make Crepe Paper Flowers

 - Craft glue

-All supplies ready?
+Are all supplies ready?
 Great!
 Now go ahead and print out the template for the petals.
-Here it is > Rose Petal Template

 Instructions for making the crepe paper roses